-These German-made metal strips are used as transition strips, for finishing edges, and as decorative borders.
-With a variety of profiles; different heights for different sized tiles; and finishes ranging from brushed nickel to antique bronze to black, white, grey, or beige; there's a Schluter profile for every installation!
+These German-made metal or PVC strips are used as transition strips, expansion joints, decorative borders, and for finishing edges.
+With a variety of shapes, different heights for different sized tiles, and finishes ranging from brushed nickel to antique bronze to black, white, grey, or beige, there's a Schluter profile for every installation!

-Schluter edge metal's primary use is to serve as a clean, definative transition between tile and other floors.
+Several Schluter edge profiles serve as a clean, definitive transition between tile and other floors.
 They're available in many different colors, including brushed nickel, antique bronze, brass, and stainless steel.